libeau0911/Openstack/Openstack.md

 ---

-## 1. Definition and Architecture
+### 1. Definition and Architecture
 * Definition
     The Openstack Project is an open source cloud computing platform that supports all types of cloud environments.
 * Architecture
+    * Conceptual Architecture
+     The below diagram shows the relationships among the Openstack services.
     ![Conceptual Architecture](/Conceptual_Architecture.png)

+[//]: # (Successfuly uploaded image)

 ---

-## 2. Openstack Services Types and Brief Definition
+### 2. Openstack Services Types and Brief Definition